apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 --username=<USERNAME> --password=<PASSWORD>
 {{< /highlight >}}
 ### Key pair
 To use this authentication method, you must first generate a key pair and associate the public key with the Snowflake user that will connect using the IO transform.
 For instructions, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/jdbc-configure.html).

-To use key pair authentication with SnowflakeIO, invoke your pipeline with one of the following set of Pipeline options:
+To use key pair authentication with SnowflakeIO, invoke your pipeline with following Pipeline options:
 {{< highlight >}}
 --username=<USERNAME> --privateKeyPath=<PATH_TO_P8_FILE> --privateKeyPassphrase=<PASSWORD_FOR_KEY>
---username=<USERNAME> --rawPrivateKey=<PRIVATE_KEY> --privateKeyPassphrase=<PASSWORD_FOR_KEY>
 {{< /highlight >}}

 ### OAuth token